Las Vegas Overview

-- See a show.
-Every kind of entertainment you can imagine is here.
+- SEE A SHOW: Every kind of entertainment you can imagine is here.
 Nightly shows are world famous.
 Singers, comedians, performing animals, circuses and other phenomena are all part of the fun.
 Cirque du Soleil's "O" water show never fails to amaze.

-- Try your luck.
-You're surrounded by casinos.
+- TRY YOUR LUCK: You're surrounded by casinos.
 The scene itself is fascinating!
 Make a modest bet on your favorite game.
 You'll feel the thrill whether you win or lose.

-Las Vegas may be the marriage capital of the world.
+GETTING MARRIED:Las Vegas may be the marriage capital of the world.
 Thousands of couples marry here every year and hundreds choose Valentine's Day to tie the knot.
 The state makes it easy with permissive regulations.
 No blood tests or residence waits are required.
 You only have to bring ID (Social Security, passport, certified birth certificate, military papers) to get a marriage license downtown at the Clark County Marriage License Bureau which is open from 8 a.m.-midnight most days and 24 hours on holidays like New Year's Eve.
 Then, you can have a quick civil ceremony at the Commissioner of Civil Marriages (also downtown) , a themed event or a proper ceremony before a judge or a priest, rabbi or minister at an independent wedding chapel or at your hotel's wedding chapel.
 Whatever you choose, the marriage will be legal.
 Most big hotel/casinos have tasteful on site wedding chapels and wedding planners on staff who can arrange all the details before you arrive.
 Independent wedding chapels offer outrageous themed weddings--everything from Hawaiian weddings to events where Elvis impersonators serenade you.
 You can choose a drive through wedding or an intimate ceremony just for the two of you or stage an elaborate, extravagant over the top event for your family and guests.
 Whatever you choose, Las Vegas can accommodate it, whether your group is 5 or 500.
 And the best is, you can stay on after the wedding to enjoy your honeymoon.
 Many hotels offer special wedding packages with outrageous perks that include gourmet meals, penthouse suites, show tickets and other luxuries.

 Tips and Advice

-- Taxis are not allowed to pick you up on the street.
+- TAXI TIPS: Taxis are not allowed to pick you up on the street.
 Call them in advance or have the restaurant call one for you.
 Try to carry small bills and change.
 Drivers often don't.
 If there's congestion on The Strip, ask your driver to take Industrial Road, the street that runs parallel to it.
 For airport trips, make sure that your driver avoids I 15 and the airport tunnel.

-- Wear a watch: Most casinos have no clocks.
+- WEAR A WATCH: Most casinos have no clocks.